Rabat

-Rabat (/rəˈbɑːt/, also /rəˈbæt/, /rɑːˈbɑːt/; الرباط) is the capital city of Morocco and the country's seventh-largest city with an urban population of approximately 580,000 (2014) and a metropolitan population of over 1.2 million.
+ⵕⵕⴱⴰⵟ) is the capital city of Morocco, located on the northwestern coasts of the Atlantic Ocean.
+Rabat is the country's seventh-largest city with a population of 515,619 (2024) and the second largest metropolitan area after Casablanca, with a population of approximately 2.1 million (2025).
 It is also the capital city of the Rabat-Salé-Kénitra administrative region.
 Rabat is located on the Atlantic Ocean at the mouth of the river Bou Regreg, opposite Salé, the city's main commuter town.

-Rabat was founded in the 12th century by the Almohads.
-After a period of growth, the city fell into a long period of decline.
-In the 17th century, Rabat became a haven for Barbary pirates.
+Rabat was founded in the 12th century, by the Almohads.
+After a period of growth, the city fell into a period of decline.
+In the 17th century, Rabat became a haven for the Barbary corsairs.
 When the French established a protectorate over Morocco in 1912, Rabat became its administrative center.
-When Morocco achieved independence in 1955, Rabat became its capital.
+When Morocco achieved independence in 1956, Rabat became its capital.

-Rabat, Temara, and Salé form a conurbation of over 1.8 million people.
-Rabat is one of four Imperial cities of Morocco, and its medina is listed as a World Heritage Site.
+Rabat is one of the four imperial cities of Morocco, and its medina is listed as a World Heritage Site.
 It is accessible by train through the ONCF system and by plane through the nearby Rabat–Salé Airport.